2021 Guide to the Best Los Angeles General Contractors

 Here at GreatBuildz, we speak with clients every day who are looking for the best contractor for their remodel or construction project.
-GreatBuildz is a free service that connects homeowners with reliable, pre-screened Los Angeles general contractors, then provides ongoing project support to ensure a stress-free experience.
+GreatBuildz is a free service that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable, pre-screened general contractors, then provides ongoing project support to ensure a stress-free experience.
 Give us a call at 818.317.3567 or visit our website at www.GreatBuildz.com to learn more and discuss your project.

-Best Ways to Find a Great General Contractor
+What Are the Best Ways to Find a Great General Contractor?

 The best way to find a great general contractor for your remodel is to ask friends, neighbors, or trusted colleagues if they’ve hired a contractor whom they liked.
 Make sure to ask for Los Angeles general contractors that do the same kind of work you need.
 A recommendation to a plumbing contractor isn’t helpful if you need a general contractor to build an ADU or addition.
 Also, if you ask for recommendations on Facebook or any other online platform, you should only trust suggestions from ‘real-life’ friends.
 Other contacts you don’t know personally are often biased (their cousin is a contractor, etc).